Screen Time Limits for Preschoolers: WHO, AAP & HPB (2026)

 Strategy 5: Replace, Do Not Just Remove

-"No more tablet" without offering an alternative invites a meltdown.
-When screen time ends, have a specific activity ready:
+"No more tablet" without offering an alternative is basically a guaranteed meltdown.
+When screen time ends, have a specific activity ready — not just "go play."

 - "Screen time is done — let's build something with blocks"